 Why are 80% of patient rooms private in the new hospital design?

 The new hospital design calls for 80% of patient rooms to be single occupancy in order to meet the strict new hospital building codes put into place by government after the deadly SARS outbreak in the mid-2000s.
 The remaining 20% of rooms will either be semi-private (two-bed) or ward (four-bed) rooms, built much larger than current standards.
 All rooms will be elder friendly, accessible and meet privacy, plus strict infection control guidelines.

 All patients admitted to hospital will get a bed appropriate for their medical needs.
 By making 80% of our rooms private, CMH will be in the enviable position of having beds readily available to quickly move patients to single occupancy rooms in order to provide the safest environment for patients who either have an infection or are at high risk of infection.
 Isolation also protects our staff, physicians and even other patients, especially during outbreaks.
 While a high number of single bed rooms may better position us to accommodate private room requests funded by insurance and other means, this is a by-product of the hospital design.
 The current practice is that all patients admitted to a private room because of medical necessity do not pay a private room fee.
 This will continue in future when the hospital is built.

 What will happen during construction?

-A new hospital wing is being built on the west side of the existing hospital.
+A new patient care wing is being built on the west side of the existing hospital.
 Once completed, this new wing will be approximately 240 000 sq. feet in size, which is much larger than the size of a typical big box store.
-Also, about 150 000 sq. feet of existing space in the B Wing of the hospital will be renovated to meet new hospital standards.
+After we move in, about 150 000 sq. feet of existing space in Wing B of the hospital will be renovated to meet new hospital standards.
 If there is a development that might affect people accessing the hospital because of construction, the hospital will use local media, its website and social media (Facebook, Twitter) to inform the public.

 How much will a new building cost?